 (11) Medjool Dates - Medjool dates are packed with fiber and nutrients.
 Try removing the pit and stuffing the date with a dollop of peanut butter and a walnut for a delicious and energizing snack!

 (15) Natural Peanut Butter or Almond Butter - Nut butter is one of my favorite non perishable foods because they're so good for you, they're packed with protein, and perfect for spreading on crackers, bread, or rice cakes.
 It's the perfect spread!
-Try to look for a natural organic nut butter so it doesn't have any unnecessary ingredients.

 (16) Low-Sugar Jelly - If you want to make peanut butter and jelly sandwiches for a quick and filling meal, jelly (and bread) is a must!
-Try to look for an organic jelly with low-sugar if possible.

 (17) Non Perishable Foods for Camping - The same pre-made shelf stable vegan meals that you would buy to eat while camping are great to stock up on for a hurricane too.
 However, you will need a hot plate to boil water to make these meals.